avirgos/deploy-glpi/glpi/docs/CONFIG.md

 ### Security Warnings

-Upon accessing the admin interface, you may see a security warning recommending you change the passwords for the `glpi`, `post-only`, `tech` and `normal` accounts :
+Upon accessing the admin interface, you will see a security warning recommending you change the passwords for the `glpi`, `post-only`, `tech` and `normal` accounts :

 ![config-2.png](assets/config-2.png)